martinwozenilek/windows_update/README.md

 ## Service Management

-The script automatically manages the Windows Update service (`wuauserv`):
+The script automatically manages the Update Orchestrator Service (`UsoSvc`) as the **very first step** (before checking for updates):

 - **If disabled**: Sets startup type to `Automatic` and starts the service
 - **If stopped**: Starts the service
-- **If running**: Proceeds without changes
+- **If already running**: Proceeds without changes

-**Note**: The script does NOT disable the service after completion.
+**Note**: The service is set to `Automatic` startup type when disabled.
+The script does NOT disable the service after completion.
 If you need to disable it again, you can do so manually or use a separate script.

 ## Restart Behavior